pierrediedhiou/cybersecurity-journey/glossary.md

 - **Volatility** — An advanced open-source memory forensics framework used to analyze RAM dumps and extract forensic artifacts such as running processes, network connections and loaded modules
+- **Vulnerability** — A weakness in a system that makes it susceptible to attack or damage
 ## W
 - **Web Shell** — Malicious script uploaded to a web server giving browser-based shell access